kaushal-kumar-it/weather/README.md

 # weather
-this a a weather website using public openweather api
+this a a weather website using public openweather api.